Results 1 to 15 of 18

 maybe even try one of those instant boiling water thingos, with the same setup as described above.

-- 07-Feb-10, 06:58 PM #13the most commonly used is the solar heater as Daryl_H said otherwise you can use a heat pump but their very expencive! there are other options like the link below but the id imagine the power bill would go through the roof
+- the most commonly used is the solar heater as Daryl_H said otherwise you can use a heat pump but their very expencive! there are other options like the link below but the id imagine the power bill would go through the roof

-Bundy, would you have to use a big hot water heater or are you thinking like a miniboil? or like a caravan hot water heater?i'm into that!
+Bundy, would you have to use a big hot water heater or are you thinking like a miniboil? or like a caravan hot water heater?

-seems great minds thin a like with the miniboil bundyi'm into that!
+seems great minds thin a like with the miniboil bundy

 personally id probably just go with a 120 litre electric hot water heater (set the heaters thermostat as low as possible so its not chewing heaps of power) then set the thermo in your pond to whatever temp you like.